Rickaym/manim-sideview/README.md

 <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/images/statusbaritem.png"></image>

-Note that this is a visual reminder that the file in current focus has an active job.
+This is a visual reminder that the file in current focus has an active renderer.
 Relevantly, this icon will change colors to either green or red depending on the results of an execution at times.

 ### Known Issues